Chrisdbhr/CDK/README.md

 * Preferably, create and import this as a submodule inside **Assets/CDK/** folder.
 If you don't know how to do that, just download [this](https://github.com/Chrisdbhr/CDK/archive/master.zip) and put inside **Assets/CDK/** folder.
 * Pay attention for any new warning that will be logged on console.
-* There are some dependency imported inside ThirdPartyDependencies folder.
 * There are still no Unit Test implemented since this repository is still in active change.
-* Be aware that before version 1.0.0.0 there will have some code modifications that can break some Inspector references.
+* Be aware that before version 1.0.0 there will have some code modifications that can break some Inspector references.
 Pay atention when upgrading version.

 ### Contribution guidelines ###